MaxaiZer/mepris/README.md

   - Examples:
     - `%debian` — only for Debian-based distributions
     - `!windows && !macos` — skip on Windows and macOS
     - `!%arch || manjaro` — run on non Arch-based distributions or on Manjaro
+- `env`: A list of required environment variables.
+Mepris validates that all required variables are set before starting the run (including .env if present).
 - `pre_script`: A script that runs before installing packages or the main script.
 - `when`: A shell command/script used as a condition check; if it exits with 0, the step will run, otherwise it will be skipped.
 - `tags`: List of tags to categorize steps.